Enrich

 Editing the description specifically

-The AI description follows brand-voice rules set in Settings → AI & Models.
-To customize per-style:
+The AI description follows the brand-voice rules in Settings → AI & Models.
+To change one:

 Per-subcategory attribute fields